 8. Manual testers learn more about the user perspective

-Humans learn all the live long day.
+Humans learn all day long, even faster than AI.
 You wouldn’t want to waste that knowledge would you?

 Because human testers often act like a user, they provide a lot more value than just knowledge of how the product is currently performing.
 Testers can also help steer products in new directions with their deliveries of issues and suggestions.